shaxbeard/payroll-api/README.md

 2. The /report endpoint generates a report detailing how much each employee should be paid in each biweekly pay period.
 Employees marked in job group A are paid $20/hr, and job group B is paid $30/hr.

-# Future Plans
+---

+# How did you test that your implementation was correct?

+- I created a primary test case by manually calculating the pay periods and amountPaid data for the sample time-report-42.csv file.
+My test was then simply to match the results of my manual calculation with the output of the report from the api.

+---

+# If this application was destined for a production environment, what would you add or change?

+- Becuase this application calculates money that will be paid out, it is crucial that it does not have bugs that will cause erroneous payouts or fail to make payouts.
+Before deploying to production, this app should undergo thorough testing, including some sort of beta release to a subset of actual users where it can be monitored under real-world usage before it goes out to all users at scale.

+- This may be out of scope for an evaluation of the api, but I would seriously reconsider the use of CSV files for data intake altogether.
+Can we not offer the users a front end that will collect data in a structured and web-native manner instead of having users enter submit data through CSV files?

 - Optimizations for the API will depend to some degree on how the front end collects and send data to the /upload endpoint, but more data validation in likely to be needed in the api.

-- For example, unless the front end can guarentee that the CSV file has full and correct data in every row, then the api should perform this validation.
+For example, unless the front end can guarentee that the CSV file has full and correct data in every row, then the api should perform this validation.

-- Assuming that there will user authentication added to the front end, then the user data (id, email, etc) will likely need to be added as a new column to the table.
+- Assuming that there will user authentication added to the front end, then the user data (id, email, etc) will likely need to be added as a new column to the table so that there is a record of who actually uploaded each individual time report

 ---

+# What compromises did you have to make as a result of the time constraints of this challenge?

+- I had to compromise on testing and data validation.
+It took me about 3 hours of development time just to stand the project up and get the endpoints working to satisfy the basic requirements.
+As I was working, I developed a preliminary list of topics for validation that should be implemented given more time.
+For example:

+- What if the user submits a file with just one or two empty cells that should have data?
+- What if the data is complete in the CSV but the data types are set incorrectly by the user?
+- What if the filename is valid like "time-report-42.csv" but the contents of the file are completely wrong - say, the file is the lunch order for hamburgers and tacos instead of having any of the correct columns?
+- What if the data in a CSV file is correct and complete, but the filename is incorrect - like "lunch-order-12242023"?
+- Et cetera...